ngs-doo/json-benchmark/README.md

 ##.NET vs JVM JSON serialization

 This is reference benchmark for the fastest JSON serialization libraries in .NET and JVM.
 It includes various other libraries to show difference between them for various scenarios.

 Varieties of models are tested, from small simple objects, to very complex large objects; with different number of loops.
+Unlike most benchmarks which use static data for test, test data for this benchmark is created within the code.

 Many libraries are unable to fully complete the benchmark, due to various reasons.